Memorable Manitobans: Margaret Ellen Douglass (1878-1950)

 She joined the Royal Army Medical Corps (RAMC), and served in France during the war, holding the rank of Major.
-She was awarded the Allies Medal, the British War Medal, the Long Service Medal of the Order of St. John, and the Jubilee Medal.
+She was awarded the Allies Medal, British War Medal, Long Service Medal of the Order of St. John, and King George V Jubilee Medal (1935).
 In 1927 she travelled to India and China to speak about better medical methods for caring for women.

 She served as President of the Canadian Federation of Business and Professional Women and the Vice President of the Council of St. John’s Ambulance Brigade.
 In 1946 she was made a life member of the National Council of Women and, in 1949, she was given the title “Dame of Grace”.
 She was a charter member of the Business and Professional Women’s Club, and national president of that group from 1936 to 1938.
 She was also President of the Women’s Canadian Club of Winnipeg and the Winnipeg League of Women Votes, and a life member of the University Women’s Club of Winnipeg.
 She remained a strong advocate for women until her death.

 “King to honor many Manitoba men and women,” Winnipeg Free Press, 4 May 1935, page 1.

 History of Manitoba Women in Health, University of Manitoba.

 “Dr. M. Ellen Douglass medical pioneer dies,” Winnipeg Free Press, Tuesday 11 July 1950.